Managing Users in Your BandHelper Account

 - Click the Add a User button, and an empty page for a new user will appear.

-- Enter a username and password for a new user.
+- Enter a username for the new user.
 Usernames shouldn't include spaces or punctuation.
 They will display uppercase characters, but are not case-sensitive when logging in (so someone with the username Bernard can log in as bernard).

-- Enter the mobile phone number and select the country where the phone number originates, if you want this user to receive SMS notifications.
+- Enter the user's email address, plus a mobile phone number and the country where the phone number originates, if you want this user to receive SMS notifications.

 - Select at least one notification style; these are used when sending event updates and reminders and set list updates.

-- If your account contains more than one project, you will see a list of projects and can select the projects you want this user to access.
+- If your account contains more than one project, you can select the projects you want this user to access.

 - Make sure the Active checkbox is also selected, or this user won't be able to log in.

 - Decide whether or not this user will be an administrator.
 Administrators can manage other users as you're doing now; they will also receive additional website notifications, like renewal reminders.
 Generally, the leader or leaders of a band should be administrators and the rest of the band members should not.
-Click the checkbox in the Admin column to make this user an administrator.
+Click the Administrator checkbox to make this user an administrator.

 - Decide how much editing access to give this user.
 None means the user is read-only and can view but not edit any data.
 Added Data means the user can add data like songs and set lists but can only edit the data he or she added.
 Added Only users can also edit their own personal fields and custom fields for items, and attach their own documents and recordings to items.
 All Data means the user can add, edit or delete any data, except account data like users, projects and billing info.